hms-dbmi/etl-client-docker/README.md

 # etl-client

-ETL-client 18.1 docker container can be used to load the properly delimited dataset (for example: NHANES)  into i2b2/TM 18.1 compatible database.
+etl-client 18.1 is deployed as docker container and can be used to load the properly delimited dataset (for example: NHANES)  into i2b2/TM 18.1 compatible database.
+Once you are familiar with the process then you can use it load any clinical datafile in i2b2/tranSMART 18.1 database.

+The example here is shown with oracle database.

 ![ETL Client Oevreview](https://github.com/hms-dbmi/etl-client-docker/blob/master/ETL-client-overview.png)